wunderbear/MMM-forecast-io/README.md

 # JinjiroSan changes

+Building on the awesome work of dmcinnes and flatpepsi.
 Adapted the module to Celcius and changed scaling to fit so the hot/cold lines, vertical scaling of the graph and changed the graph to 24h forecast.
 Also adapted the css for better horizontal fit e.g. the days forecast are now neatly outlined again under the graph.

 ![screenshot](forecast-jinjirosan-24h.png)